-Google plans fiber-optic cable linking Israel and Saudi Arabia
+Google plans fibre-optic cable linking Israel and Saudi Arabia

-Google is planning to deploy a fiber-optic network that will run through Saudi Arabia and Israel to open a new global internet traffic corridor, according to a US newspaper.
+Google is planning to deploy a fibre-optic network that will run through Saudi Arabia and Israel to open a new global internet traffic corridor, according to a US newspaper.

 The network, which will connect India and Europe, would be Google’s newest cross-world infrastructure project, the Wall Street Journal reported on Tuesday, citing people familiar with the plans.

 The underwater cable project has been dubbed Blue Raman by Google, which names most of its internet cables after scientists, in this case the Indian physicist Chandrasekhara Venkata Raman.

 It will be more than 8,000km long and is expected to cost $400m, according to calculations by Salience Consulting, a Dubai-based communications company, cited in the WSJ report.